space-physics/NCAR-GLOW/README.md

 * user input energy grid: [Monoenergetic.m](./matlab/Monoenergetic.m)

 NOTE: if using GNU Octave, version &ge; 4.2 is required for proper [textscan() functionality](https://www.gnu.org/software/octave/NEWS-4.2.html)

-## IDL / GDL

-We have a small script for IDL / GDL thanks to Guy Grubbs.
-Let us know if you want this, we haven't taken the time to upload it yet.